yungchou/contoso.insurance/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

 Network Security Groups for the West US 2 Virtual Network

-Since Litware has not deployed any additional infrastructure to West US 2 the only ports needed are for administration and replication of Active Directory.
+Since Contoso has not deployed any additional infrastructure to West US 2 the only ports needed are for administration and replication of Active Directory.

   Identity Tier NSGs
   -------------------- -------------- ---------------- -------------- ----------------------- ----------------- ---------------------- ------------